sqdlab/SQDToolz/docs/Developer/ZI_QASM.md

 The scheduler in `ParserOpenQASM` adds bubbles (i.e. delays to pad the section) when sections must align (e.g. a two-qubit gate).
 To manually align multiple qubits so that future gates all start from that point, use the multi-qubit delay instruction as specified by the standard (e.g. `delay[0] q1, q2;`).
 The delay value can be zero to enforce just the alignment.

+In the case of using the *Zurich Instruments* combination of *SHFQC* and *HDAWG*, the evaluation of `dt` is taken to be 2Gs/s to match the drive/measure pulse sample rates.
+However, it will automatically evaluate as 2.4Gs/s when evaluating custom pulse waveforms on flux lines.

 ## For Loops

 So *OpenQASM3* specifies that `for` loops are to be executed as a sequential instruction.
 That is, there cannot be two parallel `for` loops; this aligns with the hardware restriction on *LabOneQ* as well.
 Thus, a `for` loop will be considered as a single section that slots in sequentially with the other instructions.
 However, there cannot be two such `for` loops being a child of the outer `for` loop.
 That is, in summary: